dougeby/IntuneDocs/intune/planning-guide-test-validation.md

 ---
 # required metadata

-title: Intune testing and validation | Microsoft Docs
+title: Intune testing and validation
 description: This article helps you with all details that need to be considered when testing and validating Intune cloud-only solution in your environment.
 keywords:
 author: andredm7